Monty Don says leave your grass long this winter – and experts say it could be the key to a healthier lawn next year

 (Image credit: Future PLC/Polly Eltes Photography)

-Oh sure, it might sound like one of the more out-there lawn ideas, but there is (we promise) method behind Monty's apparent madness.
+Many of us wonder when to stop cutting grass for winter, but Monty Don is all about embracing a long lawn over the colder months.
+And while it might sound like one of the more out-there lawn ideas, there is a method behind Monty's apparent madness.
+We promise.

 So, when he tells us to do the horticultural equivalent of jump, we do tend to start bopping about the garden like Duracell bunnies.
 Metaphorically speaking, of course.